pedalpete/it/readme.md

 Well, now you can, and run on multiple devices without mixing business logic with device configuration considerations.

 ### Supported Versions of node
-Favorit has been tested with node v4, it should also work with v5. v0.10 and v0.12 have not been tested and may not work.
+Favor has been tested with node v4, it should also work with v5. v0.10 and v0.12 have not been tested and may not work.

 ## What's supported?
-Currently favorit has been tested on RaspberryPi v1b and Beaglebone Black, but any linux device which runs node.js should work.
+Currently Favor has been tested on RaspberryPi v1b and Beaglebone Black, but any linux device which runs node.js should work.
 I'll be happy to test with other devices, I just need to get access to them.

-favorit works with GPIO, i2C and SPI protocols.
+Favor works with GPIO, i2C and SPI protocols.

 ### How Does It Work?

-favorit uses a js file (optionally called `favorit.js`) stored on the device which describes the structure of your hardware.
+Favor uses a js configuration file stored on your device which describes the structure of your hardware.
 It queries this js file, similar to how jQuery parses and interacts with the DOM.
-Once favorit knows what devices are connected, and how to interact with them, you can easly write jQuery style statements like `$$('temperature').get(callback)` will get you the temperature on any device running favorit which has a temperature sensor.
+Once Favor knows what devices are connected, and how to interact with them, you can easly write jQuery style statements like `$$('temperature').get(callback)` will get you the temperature on any device running Favor which has a temperature sensor.

-### What are the benefits of favorit
+### What are the benefits of Favor
 1) a single consistent api for interacting with different devices and protocols

 2) a separation of concerns between hardware and software